fujichaaan/je_point_estimates_rm/README.md

 <br>

 ## 3. Literature review　 🖥
-Breif literature review was performed in the original articles published in the following journals between April 2022 and March 2023<sup>a</sup>.<br>
+Breif literature review was performed in the original articles published in the following journals between April 2022 and March 2023<sup>a,b</sup>.<br>
-<sup>a</sup>If an article presented Figures in both appropriate and inappropriate ways, it was categorized as "inappropriate".

 - The American Jounral of Epidemiology
 - The European Journal of Epidemiology